dayglo/vsts-rest/README.md

 node myprogram.js 'My Project Name'
 ```

-You should see a json object pop out which describes your vsts project
+You should see a json object pop out which describes your vsts project.
+There are other features (such as creating build definitions etc), but they are yet to be documented.
+To see how to write a longer program with the module, see the [cli.js file](https://bitbucket.org/automationlogic/vsts-rest/src/6e3a5c4547272803e7c97608dd9e87f384625540/cli.js?at=master&fileviewer=file-view-default).

 # How to use the command line tools